franzbu/EnhancedSpaces.spoon/README.md

 #### 3x3 Grid - Additional Window Sizes
-You can have windows take up more cells on the 3x3 grid.
-The pre-defined positions and sizes are as follows (descriptions might be tricky; so simply try the keyboard shortcuts out):
+In this case, the pre-defined positions and sizes of the windows are as follows (descriptions might be tricky; so simply try them out):

 - `modifierSnap3` and `1`: left two thirds of screen: 6 cells -> 'c1'
 - `modifierSnap3` and `2`: right two thirds of screen: 6 cells -> 'c2'